Josh-Larson/P.O.N.D.S/README.md

-# P.O.N.D.S
+# P.O.N.D.S aka Project 'DuxNet'

-The thing for the thing with the ponds.
+_"The thing for the thing with the ponds."_

-Pond

-O ???
+Pond-Pump

+On-board

-Network
+Network and Statistic

-Discovery
+Delivery

 System

+This project is a distributed project providing Supervisory Control And Data Acquisition services for collecting remote data on a fountain pump's current status.
+Statuses include "On" and "Off" along with an HMI webserver which is used to display the current fountain information, along with pump control functions.

+DISCLAIMER: Do not use for real world production products.
+System is intenionally flawed.